RedHatInsights/quickstarts/docs/quickstarts/README.md

 Use this method if you can’t point to a specific UI icon in the Hybrid Cloud Console: for example, a repeated icon in a list, in instances where a user’s setup might be customized, or when an icon has no name when you hover over it in the UI (such as the ellipsis icon signifying ‘options’ or ‘more options’).

-1. Find the name of the Patternfly icon in [this list](https://www.patternfly.org/v4/guidelines/icons/#font-awesome-solid-fas-vs-font-awesome-regular-far).
-All of these icons are included in the Patternfly code so you don’t need to upload an image, you can just point to it with HTML.
+1. Find the name of the PatternFly icon in [the PatternFly docs](https://www.patternfly.org/design-foundations/icons/#font-awesome-solid-fas-vs-font-awesome-regular-far).
+All of these icons are included in the PatternFly code so you don’t need to upload an image, you can just point to it with HTML.
-2. Use the markup to specify the library the icon comes from (Patternfly, Font Awesome solid, Font Awesome regular) and the icon name.
-Here are [some examples from the Patternfly docs](https://www.patternfly.org/v4/guidelines/icons/#font-awesome-solid-fas-vs-font-awesome-regular-far):
+2. Use the markup to specify the library the icon comes from (PatternFly, Font Awesome solid, Font Awesome regular) and the icon name.
+Here are some examples:
-    - For Patternfly icons: `<i class="pf-icon [insert-icon-name]"></i>`
+    - For PatternFly icons: `<i class="pf-icon [insert-icon-name]"></i>`
     - For Font Awesome solid icons: `<i class="fas [insert-icon-name]"></i>`
     - For Font Awesome regular icons: `<i class="far [insert-icon-name]"></i>`
 3. Add the name of the icon in brackets after the icon.